401-project-SGON/Code-Academy-Style-App/README.md

 ```

 ### Read / GetAll :-
-In this route we return an object then we will return all object record from the database.
+In this route we return an object that will return all object records from the database.

 ```javascript
 function getAll(req,res,next){